Monday, August 31, 2020

 I'll still listen to the Buttertones.
 But with so many questions unanswered, it will be difficult to go back to earlier this summer, "a time when everything was fine."

 At top, this illustration by Jordan Wright (@robbersden) depicts the Buttertones in better times.
 The band's latest album, "Jazzhound," was released in April.
-About three months later, #MeToo allegations brought the band's demise.
+About three months later, #MeToo allegations brought the band's seeming demise.

 No comments: